 Faces of Mt.
 Scott

 “Faces of Mt.
-Scott” is a series of short videos spotlighting the amazing people -- students, staff and volunteers -- who make up the Mt.
+Scott” is a series of short videos spotlighting the amazing students who make up the Mt.
 Scott community.
-We invite you to see and hear their inspiring stories.
+We invite you to see and hear their inspiring stories

 FACES OF MT.
 SCOTT: Julante’e

 When he was a young child, circumstances forced Julante’e and his sister to be removed from their mother’s care.
 Soon after that, Julante’e began being bullied at school – a difficult period that lasted almost three years.

 “My experience growing up was really hard,” says Julante’e.
 “Being bullied was tough.
 I tried to be nice to people, but it just didn’t work out.
 Even people that didn’t bully me in class would still laugh at me and secretly make fun of me.”

 Julante’e later entered high school unsure and nervous.

 “I kept thinking what am I going to do if I fail this class and what if I don’t understand stuff the way other people do, and what if people make fun of me for it,” recalls Julante’e.
 “I was that person that needed extra help and just couldn’t get it or find it (at a big school).”

 Julante’e soon became frustrated and depressed, eventually telling himself he was never going to graduate and there was no point in continuing to go to school.

 “And then I heard about Mt.
 Scott, and everything started to change,” says Julante’e.
 “As soon as I walked in to the school, I could tell it was like a family and that I was really going to love this school.
 The class sizes were perfect for me and the staff was always going to be available to help me and make sure I was successful”